Nawang06/amateur_codes/README.md

+# intermediate_codes
-A collection of Python Code which was written mainly for learning/practis purposes
+A collection of Python Code which was written mainly for learning/practise purposes